KurtSanders/STBalboaSpaControl/README.md

 **Instructions**

 1. Using the 'Update from REPO' button in the 'My SmartApps' SmartThings IDE, check the 'Balboa Spa Controller' SmartApp and publish & press Save.
-2. Using the 'Update from REPO' button in the "My Device Handlers" SmartThings IDE, check the Balboa Spa Control Device and publish & press Save.  ([See GitHub IDE integration](https://docs.smartthings.com/en/latest/tools-and-ide/github-integration.html?highlight=github)) from this STAmbientWeather(master) repository to your SmartThings IDE.
+2. Using the 'Update from REPO' button in the "My Device Handlers" SmartThings IDE, check the Balboa Spa Control Device and publish & press Save.  ([See GitHub IDE integration](https://docs.smartthings.com/en/latest/tools-and-ide/github-integration.html?highlight=github)) from this STBalboaSpaControl(master) repository to your SmartThings IDE.
 3. Locate the Balboa Spa Control app in the MarketPlace/SmartApps/My Apps list and click to launch the smartapp.
-4. Enter your [routers public IP address](https://www.google.com/search?q=whats+my+ip+address) or DNS name.
+4. Enter your [routers public IP address](https://www.google.com/search?q=whats+my+ip+address) or DNS name if you have this service set in your router or otherwise.